gitlabhq/gitlabhq/doc/raketasks/import.md

 ```

 In a Rails console session, run the following to migrate all of a namespace's
-projects (this may take awhile if there are 1000s of projects in a namespace):
+projects (this may take a while if there are 1000s of projects in a namespace):

 ```
 namespace = Namespace.find_by_full_path('gitlab-org')